bluesky-social/bsky-docs/blog/2025-02-14-typescript-sdk-release.md

 // This predicate function only checks the value of
-// the `$type` property, making the condition "true" here if (isImages(invalidEmbed)) {
+// the `$type` property, making the condition "true" here if (AppBskyEmbedImages.isMain(invalidEmbed)) {
-  // No TypeScript error, BUT causes a runtime
+  // However, the `images` property is missing here.
-  // error because there is no "images" property ! console.log('First image:', invalidEmbed.images[0])
+  // TypeScript does not complain about this, but the
-}
+  // following line will throw a runtime error: console.log('First image:', invalidEmbed.images[0]) }
 ```

 The root of the issue here is that the `is*` utility methods perform type casting of objects solely based on the value of their `$type` property.
-There were basically two ways of fixing this issue:
+There were basically two ways we could fix this behavior:

 1. Alter the implementation to actually validate the object's structure.
-This is a non-breaking change that has a negative impact on performance.
+This would be a non-breaking change that has a negative impact on performance.
 2. Alter the function signature to describe what the function actually does.
 This is a breaking change because TypeScript would start (rightfully) returning lots of errors in places where these functions are used.

 Because this release introduces other breaking changes, and because adapting our own codebase to this change showed it made more sense, we decided to adopt the latter option.